mimblewimble/grin-rfcs/text/0000-deprecate-http-tx.md

 Previously, some services like exchanges _only_ supported HTTP(S) Grin transactions.
 This change impacts these services significantly.

 Slatepack with Tor is the closest replacement to HTTP(S), but for some services the use of Tor is unacceptable, not possible or not allowed.
-These services will will need to refactor the user flow to allow supporting manual copying and pasting of [Slatepack armored transaction messages](https://github.com/mimblewimble/grin-rfcs/blob/master/text/0015-slatepack.md#slatepackmessage) instead, as the HTTP(S) method is no longer supported by default for `grin-wallet`.
+These services will will need to refactor the user flow to allow supporting manual copying and pasting of [Slatepack armored transaction messages](https://github.com/mimblewimble/grin-rfcs/blob/master/text/0015-slatepack.md#slatepackmessage) instead, as the HTTP(S) method is no longer supported for `grin-wallet`.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation